Davis444/Online-Networking-VPN-Python-/README.md

 # VPN Connection App

-This Python application provides a GUI interface to connect to a VPN using a Flask API.
+### This Python application provides a user-friendly GUI interface to connect to a Virtual Private Network (VPN) using a Flask API backend.
+Users can enter their VPN server address, username, and password through the GUI, and the app sends a secure POST request to the Flask API to establish the VPN connection.
+The app also handles error cases, such as missing information or failed connection attempts, and displays relevant messages to the user using tkinter messagebox.

 ## Installation